hoangsonww/AI-ML-Classifiers/README.md

 ## Before You Begin

-Before you begin, ensure you have the following installed on your machine (run `pip install <requirement_name>` to install the required packages):
+Before you begin, ensure you have the following installed on your machine (run `pip install <requirement_name>` for each dependency or `pip install -r requirements.txt` to install all the required packages):

-- Python 3.12 or higher
+- Python 3.12 or higher (download from the [official Python website](https://www.python.org/))
 - OpenCV
 - TensorFlow
 - PyTorch